GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 <FontStyles FontPrefix="fonts\nope">
 ```

-You'll notice on the UIFrame XML definition that there was `FontStyle` attribute, which makes it look like each dialog only supports a single.
+You'll also notice a `FontStyle` attribute, which makes it look like each dialog only supports a single font style.

 ![I Assure You](assure-you.png)

-Text format style will be covered in a later article.
+Text styling will be covered in a later article.

-In any case, the "UI Styles" file is a vague CSS-like system, any by CSS I mean I can specify color, font face, font size, shader, outline, and a few other things and that's basically it.
+In any case, the "UI Styles" file is a vague CSS-like system, and by CSS I mean I can specify color, font face, font size, shader, outline, and a few other things and that's basically it.

 I should note before anyone gets mad that if `DropShadow` appears in a `FontStyle`, the `Outline` color becomes the drop shadow color.
 13 years of *cruft*!